-This month’s column is focused on the content you are sharing on social media: how to monitor; what tools to use, and systems to follow in writing content.
+This month’s blog is focused on the content you are sharing on social media: how to monitor; what tools to use, and systems to follow in writing content.

 One of the biggest fears business owners have about social media is negative feedback.
-With Facebook rolling out the Facebook Reactions, now, more than ever, business owners are more fearful of the repercussions from their fans.
+Since Facebook rolled out the Facebook Reactions, now, more than ever, business owners are more fearful of the repercussions from their fans.
 Wait though, they are fans, cheerleaders for your business!
 Why be fearful of their feedback?
-Frankly, I like this new feature.
+Frankly, I like this feature.
 For instance, someone shares a sad moment and “you give them a thumbs up?”
 I’d rather a person be able to imply they are sad, too, and now they can.
-This new feature is much more of a true picture of the fan’s feelings.
+This feature is much more of a true picture of the fan’s feelings.

-Facebook provides you with all sorts of tools to monitor your social media from their analytics, Facebook ads*, and Messenger.
-A few apps to use include Facebook Page Manager and Facebook At Work.
-All these combined will help to monitor and manage your Facebook business experience.
+Facebook provides you with all sorts of tools to monitor your social media from their insights section.
+One app you want to make sure you have on your phone is Facebook Page Manager.
+This app will help you be able to monitor your business page right from your phone!

 Now that we know ways to monitor our posts and tools to use, let’s actually tackle the content.
-In my Constant Contact Social Media classes, I teach a system where 50% of the posts are engaging and fun; 30% are informative; and 20% are selling.
+We often share with our customers the following: 50% of the posts are engaging and fun; 30% are informative; and 20% are selling.
 So let’s plan this.
 You have ten posts.
 Of the ten posts, five are engaging, three are informative and two are sales.
 Let’s say you have a pet store.

 The five are posts like: